sharmista2shastry/DB-project/README.md

 # cs-w4111-project

-Database Project replicating a Transaction Processing Company
+Database Project replicating a Transaction Processing Company.

+* Interactions

+The projects has two access points:

+1. Url with just / - Back-end access for employees of the transaction processing company (Y)
+2. Url with /internetflix - Access to customers

 * The PostgreSQL account name is hb2779.